UroosaMuheet/To-Do-App/README.md

   - Full CRUD operations for **To-Do items**.
 - **CORS enabled** for frontend ↔ backend communication.
 - Separation of concerns: `Controllers`, `Models`, `Data` for maintainability.
+- Dependency Injection for greater modularity and loose coupling between data and its usage

 🔒 **MVP Production Feature:** Authentication ensures users only manage their own tasks.